charlesrollin/tiny_search_engine/README.md

 Except for the first 3, all these functions were taken from http://ir.dcs.gla.ac.uk/~ronanc/papers/cumminsChapter.pdf

+Document Normalization factors were all set to `1` for it gave better MAPs.

 #### Results

 This plot sums up the results of the engine evaluation: